Kiran-Jadhav200/JavaScript/08_events/eventNotes.md

 Some events have a default behavior associated with them, such as a form submission or a link click.
 By default, the browser will perform this behavior when the event occurs.
 However, we can prevent the default behavior from happening by calling the `preventDefault()` method on the event object.

+## Event Propagation

+When an event occurs on an element, it can also trigger the same event on its parent elements.
+This is known as event propagation or event bubbling.
+By default, events bubble up from the target element to its parent elements.
+However, we can stop the event from propagating further by calling the `stopPropagation()` method on the event object.

 ## Event Properties

 When an event occurs, an event object is created and passed to the event handler function.
 This object contains various properties that provide information about the event.
 Some commonly used properties include: